Dallinger/Dallinger/docs/source/developing_dallinger_setup_guide.rst

 We recommend installing Dallinger on Mac OS X. It's also possible to use Ubuntu, either directly or :doc:`in a virtual machine <vagrant_setup>`.
 Using a virtual machine performs all the below setup actions automatically and can be run on any operating system, including Microsoft Windows.

-Install Python 2.7
+Install Python 3.6
 ------------------

-You will need Python 2.7.
+It recommended that you run Dallinger on Python 3.6.
 You can check what version of Python you have by running:

 ::

     python --version

-If you do not have Python 2.7 installed, you can install it from the `Python website <https://www.python.org/downloads/>`__.
+If you do not have Python 3.6 installed, you can install it from the `Python website <https://www.python.org/downloads/>`__.

 Or, if you use Homebrew: